How to Make Low Carb Ice Cream with Matcha Tea Powder

 Evaporated Partly Skimmed Milk – adds a creamy, rich taste with a hint of caramel.

-Egg yolks – stabilize the ice cream mixture to keep it smooth and scoopable.
+Egg yolks – stabilize the ice cream mixture, keeping it smooth and scoopable.
 Alternatively, use vodka and xanthan gum to make it egg-free.

 Vanilla extract – will enhance the flavour of the whipped cream.